 This homemade sugar scrub recipe is cheap, easy to make and so good you will not want to pay for store-bought face or body scrubs again!

-I’ve been kind of obsessed with making homemade sugar scrubs lately and honestly, it’s not just because I refuse to pay $10 for a bottle of body/face scrub.
+I’ve been enjoying making homemade sugar scrubs lately and honestly, it’s not just because I refuse to pay $10 for a bottle of body/face scrub.

-Since I started making many things homemade, I’ve found joy using my own creations knowing that they are not infused with chemicals or that I am not using products that come in plastic tubes that harm the environment
+It just kind of makes me happy to use my own creations on my skin and knowing that they are not infused with chemicals or that I am not using products that come in plastic tubes that harm the environment.

 Homamade Vanilla Sugar Scrub Recipe